Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.md

 ### Enhancements

-* Adds additional telemetry fields on FeatureEvaluation events.
+* Added support for injecting additional telemetry fields on feature evaluation events if telemetry is enabled.
   * `DefaultWhenEnabled` reflects what the DefaultWhenEnabled variant on the flag is.
   * `VariantAssignmentPercentage` shows what percentage of users will be allocated the given Variant for the given Reason.